ONSdigital/Cloudfoundry-AWS-Cloudformation/Misc/README.md

 3. RDS Snapshot User
    - AWS-RDS-Snapshot-User.json
-     - Creates an AWS user who has permission to snapshot a predefined database, list snapshots for that database and delete specific snapshots that have the database name as their prefix
+     - Creates an AWS user & group that have permission to snapshot a predefined database, list snapshots for that database and delete specific snapshots that have the database name as their prefix

 # RDS Snapshot Instructions